 Bungee cords are excellent for pulling your banner tight when displayed.
 Simply hook one end of the cord onto the grommet (included for free with all of our banners) and the other to an anchor point of your choosing.
 Make sure there is adequate tension from each bungee to pull the banner evenly across its surface.

-Nylon rope is one of the most common ways to hang banners, whether or not your banner has grommets..
+Nylon rope is one of the most common ways to hang banners, whether or not your banner has grommets.
 Loop through the grommets or feed through pole pockets to secure banners to posts, fences, or suspend them from ceilings of overhangs.
-Metal chains, fishing line, and other durable materials can also be used in place of rope but we do not offer these on our website as we’ve found rope to be the best of these types of hanging accessory.
+Metal chains, fishing line, and other durable materials can also be used in place of rope but we do not offer these on our website as we’ve found rope to be the best of these types of hanging accessories.

 Hanging clips, commonly referred to as carabiners, can be easily clipped through grommets, which can then clip to anchor points or objects.
 Carabiners can be used for both permanent or temporary display.
 These make a great option for displaying a banner on a chain link fence, as the carabiners can hook into the fence and to the sign through the metal grommets.